Custom cache keys

 The SchemaConfiguration file is your entry point to configuring cache keys for the types in your schema.

-, it will generate a set of metadata types representing the for your application.
+When Apollo iOS generates code for your project, it will generate a set of metadata types representing the GraphQL schema for your application.
 One of these files is named SchemaConfiguration.swift.

 The code generation engine creates this file if it doesn't exist yet, but never overwrites an existing SchemaConfiguration.swift file.
 This means you can edit your schema configuration without those changes being overwritten on subsequent code generation runs.